cotaannel/HumanBenchmark/README.md

 after that.
 The player has 3 lives and then game over after that.

 ##Notes:
+* I made the game as close to the website version as possible.
+On the home screen, I added the same descriptions to the game buttons that the website has.
 * I was able to save the scores and get the high scores of each game for the current game session, but if the application is closed and restarted, the scores from the previous session